Proxmox-Cloud/pve_cloud/docs/index.md

 # General

-The aim of this project is to provide a toolset for building a self hosted cloud provider like foundation (AWS, Google Cloud, Azure).
+This project aims to provide a self hosted cloud platform, giving you the same features like (AWS, Google Cloud, Azure), without being tied to any single one of them and their ridiculous prices.

+All you need is a [Proxmox cluster](https://proxmox.com/en/) that can either run on your own hardware or on any rented dedicated server, of which there are hundreds of fairly priced options.

-It is not a opinionated, monolithic solution, instead gives you the freedom to implement according to your needs, serving as solid base / suggestions.
+It is not a opinionated, monolithic solution - instead it aims to give your freedom to implement according to your needs and preferences, while as a preconfigured, solid foundation.

-Basic understanding of the following areas is required:
+To work with this collection, basic understanding of the following tools / concepts is required:

 * python and ansible
 * terraform